 - a) TIES: If there is a tie for 1st thru 4th place, the majority of the judge's scores determine the winner.
 If there is not a majority of judges for one competitor and one judge or more given the same score for the tied competitor, the judge that gave the same scores must be asked to make a decision and break the tie. - b) All judges must make scoring decisions by giving different scores to the competitors. - c) Ties for 5th through 8th place are never broken.
 They will remain tied and all will receive points and awards.
-If there is a tie and there is not a majority judge's decision and no judge gave the same score to any one competitor, the tied competitors will compete again and be scored again.
+If there is a tie and there is not a majority judge's decision and no judge gave the same score to any one competitor, the tied competitors will compete again and be scored again. - d) Commentary Re-running only applies to ties for first place.
+All unbreakable [after applying tie-breaker rules (a), (b), and (c) above] ties for 2nd place and beyond will result in the tied competitors all receiving the same placement.
+The placement positions will be adjusted in the same manner as the NASKA ratings.
+For example, if there is a 2-way tie for 2nd place then the positions awarded would be 1st place, two 2nd place awards, and a 4th place award.
+There would not be a 3rd place award as we have two tied for second, thus allowing a total of 4 places to be awarded.

-VII.6.
+I.6.
 PROPS

-Props area are only allowed in demo division.
+Props are only allowed in demo division.

-VII.7.
+I.7.
 EQUIPMENT ABUSE

-It is the competitor responsibility to not abuse the tournament supplied equipment.
+It is the competitor's responsibility to not abuse the tournament supplied equipment.
 Abuse can happen during the normal flow of a match or form routine and is acceptable, i.e. being pushed into a score table.
 Intentional actions may be penalized.
 Intentional action may include, but are not limited to the following examples: